vic-ma/howtodismantle.github.io/_posts/2024-11-17-Cracking-the-code-Part-I-Getting-started-with-Peakboard-Hub-API.md

 It requires us to submit our API key in the header of the request.
 If successful, it returns a JSON string that contains an `accessToken` that we can use later.

 The following code demonstrates the authentication process in C#.
 Feel free to download the whole [CS file](/assets/2024-11-17/PeakboardHubAPIPart1.cs) for this example.
 We use the NuGet package Newtonsoft.Json to perform the JSON operations.

-Here's how the script works:

-1. Add the key to the header.
-1. Call the `auth/token` endpoint.
-1. Get the token from the response.
-1. Put the token in the header for future calls.
-Remove the API key from the header for future calls, because we only need it for the `auth/token` endpoint.

-After this sequence, the `HttpClient` object is ready to be used with any API call that is within the scope of the initial API key.

 {% highlight cs %}
 lusing Newtonsoft.Json.Linq;